-Being in an elevator accident is often a horrifying event; one which can last in your mind for years and years to come.
-At The Law Offices of Greg Prosmushkin, P.C., our team of lawyers and staff are available for a free consultation should you have any questions or concerns relating to your Elevator Accident.
+Being in an elevator accident is often a horrifying event, one which can last in your mind for years and years to come.
+At The Law Offices of Greg Prosmushkin, P.C., our lawyers, and staff are available for a free consultation should you have any questions or concerns about your Elevator Accident.

 Elevator Accidents can be classified into several types (even though they all end with a Personal Injury).
 The first involves a defect in the elevator’s parts or manufacturing, i.e., a malfunctioning motor.
 At The Law Offices of Greg Prosmushkin P.C., we have the right experts for this type of incident.
 Another type of elevator accident is when there are improper maintenance and repair that causes the elevator in question to fail.